Buddies in Bad Times: 1994–1998

-1997–1998 heralded a renewed commitment to play development, marked by the birth of the Ante Chamber Series and the development of six scripts under the eye of company dramaturg Edward Roy.
+1997–1998 heralded a renewed commitment to play development, marked by the birth of the Ante Chamber Series and the development of six scripts under the supervision of company dramaturg Edward Roy.
 In 1997, the theatre also hosted the inaugural We're Funny That Way! festival of LGBT comedians.

-BIBT's programming grew more ambitious in 1998–1999; the company produced the world premiere of R.M.
-Vaughan's camera, woman, the Toronto premiere of Live With It by Winnipeg playwright Elise Moore and the repertory run of Robin Fulford's Steel Kiss and Gulag.
+BIBT's programming grew more ambitious in 1998–1999; the company produced the world premiere of R. M. Vaughan's camera, woman, the Toronto premiere of Live With It by Winnipeg playwright Elise Moore, and the repertory run of Robin Fulford's Steel Kiss and Gulag.

 1999–2000

 In 1999, following a national search, David Oiye was hired as BIBT's third artistic director.

-Expanding its commitment to gay, lesbian and bisexual youth, BIBT launched its first annual Summer Youth Arts Programme in 1999, providing a summer-long outlet for twelve queer youth, and two year-round internship positions.
+Expanding its commitment to gay, lesbian, and bisexual youth, BIBT launched its first annual Summer Youth Arts Programme in 1999, providing a summer-long outlet for twelve queer youth, and two year-round internship positions.

-On the producing front, BIBT's 1999 tribute to Canadian rock legend Carole Pope, Shaking the Foundations, received Dora Mavor Moore Award nominations for Outstanding Production, Direction, Musical Direction, and won in the category of Outstanding Female Performance (Paula Wolfson).
+BIBT's 1999 tribute to Canadian singer-songwriter Carole Pope, Shaking the Foundations, received Dora Mavor Moore Award nominations for Outstanding Production, Direction, and Musical Direction, and won in the category of Outstanding Female Performance (for Paula Wolfson).

-BIBT also increased its commitment to new play development in 1999 by introducing Winter Fling in partnership with The Shaw Festival, to develop and present workshops of new Canadian scripts.
+BIBT also increased its commitment to new play development in 1999 by introducing Winter Fling in partnership with the Shaw Festival, to develop and present workshops of new Canadian scripts.

 2000–2003

-Over the 2000–2001 season, BIBT explored the notion of a national queer repertoire by programming Vancouver-based artist Dorothy Dittrich's award-winning musical When We Were Singing, Winnipeg playwright Ken Brand's comedy Burying Michael, and PileDriver! from Edmonton-based companies Guys in Disguise and Three Dead Trolls in a Baggie.
+Over the 2000–2001 season, BIBT programmed Vancouver-based artist Dorothy Dittrich's award-winning musical When We Were Singing, Winnipeg playwright Ken Brand's comedy Burying Michael, and PileDriver! from Edmonton-based companies Guys in Disguise and Three Dead Trolls in a Baggie.

-For the 2001–2002 season Buddies produced the largest production in its history with Kelly Thornton's ambitious Peep Show (Designed by Steve Lucas and Sherri Hay, with lighting by Michael Kruse), and also received eight Dora Mavor Moore Award nominations for da da kamera]'s production of In on It by Daniel MacIvor, and Damien Atkins' much lauded Real Live Girl, which won in the categories of Outstanding Male Performance and Outstanding New Musical.
+For the 2001–2002 season Buddies produced the largest production in its history with Kelly Thornton's Peep Show (designed by Steve Lucas and Sherri Hay, with lighting by Michael Kruse), and also received eight Dora Mavor Moore Award nominations for da da kamera's production of In on It by Daniel MacIvor as well as Damien Atkins' Real Live Girl, the latter of which won in the categories of Outstanding Male Performance and Outstanding New Musical.

-During the 2002–2003 Gwen Bartleman resigned as general manager.
+During the 2002–2003 season Gwen Bartleman resigned as general manager.
 Jim LeFrancois stepped in to oversee operations as Buddies' producer in the spring of 2003.
-Shows presented that season included James Harkness' rural drama Homage and Stem (created by Greg MacArthur, Ruth Madoc-Jones, Erika Hennebury, Clinton Walker), developed through Buddies' developmental programmes.
+Shows presented that season included James Harkness' rural drama Homage and Stem (created by Greg MacArthur, Ruth Madoc-Jones, Erika Hennebury, and Clinton Walker), developed through Buddies' developmental programmes.

-The 2002–2003 season also launched a naughty late night series in Tallulah's Cabaret dubbed the Friday Superstar Series, featuring the outrageous, ultra-queer talents of such folks as Sasha Van Bon Bon, Kitty Neptune, R. Kelly Clipperton, Pretty Porky and Pissed Off, Will Munro, Kids on TV, and Buddies' resident tranny punk Josh Schwebel.
+The 2002–2003 season also launched the late night series Tallulah's Cabaret, dubbed the Friday Superstar Series, featuring performers such as Sasha Van Bon Bon, Kitty Neptune, R. Kelly Clipperton, Pretty Porky and Pissed Off, Will Munro, Kids on TV, and Josh Schwebel.
 A highlight of the 25th Rhubarb!
 Festival included two works from a contingent of Czech artists.